Abhay123-hub/astrology_application/README.md

-# 🔮 Astrology Career Guidance with RAG + Streamlit
+# 🔮 Astrology Life Guidance with RAG + Streamlit

 ✨ *“Bringing the ancient wisdom of astrology into the modern AI era using LangChain, LLMs, and Retrieval-Augmented Generation (RAG).”*